Xyvir/iex.run/.github/readme.md

 ## todo:

--Add error message when no matching file found; trying built-in command instead
+- Add error message when no matching file found; trying built-in command instead

--setup default.conf
+- setup default.conf
--setup .conf
+- setup .conf
--use for-each to download all matches
+- use for-each to download all matches
--refactor 404.html to use config files
+- refactor 404.html to use config files
--create included uninstall script
+- create included uninstall script
--refactor cumbersome string manipulation
+- refactor cumbersome string manipulation
--polishing on HTML page
+- polishing on HTML page
--add a wiki for steps on setup
+- add a wiki for steps on setup
--support for powershell core / posh?
+- support for powershell core / posh?